Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ### Data Model

 I needed two data models to make this website work.
 The first data model is the Post.
 This contains the information for the post.
 I have a second data model for the comments which are linked to a post.
+I have added a profile model, with some information about the user.
+The profile is created when the user registers.

 #### Location post model